 Some mountains really do change everything we thought about life – just like Mt.
 Naupa.

 I have held the mountains accountable for whatever I have become right now.
-Compared to many, I am but a novice in the field of mountaineering – I don’t even have the proper gear and equipment to begin with.
-I don’t know what spell has been casted by the mountains upon me, that no matter how tired or lazy I am, I just couldn’t resist the call of nature.
+Compared to many, I am but a novice in the field of mountaineering – I don’t even have the proper gear and equipment, to begin with.
+I don’t know what spell has been cast by the mountains upon me, that no matter how tired or lazy I am, I just couldn’t resist the call of nature.
 Just like what happened last Saturday.

 I was already sold out to the idea of staying at home over the weekend – to unwind and… just to stay at home.
-For somebody who has been on the outdoors, staying at home becomes a new experience – free food, comfortable bed, and movies to go with.
+For somebody who has been outdoors, staying at home becomes a new experience – free food, comfortable bed, and movies to go with it.
 However, by the afternoon, I began to feel bored and restless.
 I knew deep down, I have to go somewhere.
 And just like a fatefully twisted chapter of a story, the people I have been recently hiking with insisted on going for an overnight camp at Mt.
 Naupa.

 To be honest, it didn’t spark anything in me.
 First, I don’t favor going to the same place over and over again.
 Second, as aforementioned, I don’t have proper hiking and camping equipment.
 But you see, when the traveler in you comes in, you don’t have any choice but to give in.
 And so a memorable journey began.

 Camping at Mt.
 Naupa